 Related Resources

-Our work highlights how the state’s tax system remains unjust and points to opportunities to promote equity and economic security through tax policies that ensure all Californians can share in our state’s prosperity.
+Our research reveals how California’s corporate tax system creates inequities and identifies opportunities to build economic security through fair tax policies that allow all Californians to share in the state’s growing prosperity.

 -